-Attributed to its neighborhood feel and collection of edgy one-off stylish indie stores, boutiques, go-to restaurants, bars, and artisanal coffee shops, Silver Lake effortlessly maintains the title as “America’s Best Hipster Neighborhood.”
+Attributed to its neighborhood feel and collection of edgy, one-off stylish indie stores, boutiques, go-to restaurants, bars, and artisanal coffee shops, Silver Lake effortlessly maintains the title of “America’s Best Hipster Neighborhood.”

 Real Estate & Architecture

 It is said, “Silver Lake is also home to some of the most avant-garde Modernist architecture in North America.”

 Los Angeles’ big construction boom of the early 1920s attracted real estate developers and modernist architects to the neighborhood.
 Raphael Soriano, Gregory Ain, Richard Neutra, John Lautner, Rudolph Schindler, and Craig Ellwood were among those who designed the architectural houses of the community, resulting in the neighborhood becoming the place where “There are more architecturally esteemed homes per square mile in Silver Lake than in any other part of the City.”

 Twenty-first-century architects like Barbara Bestor, Beth Holden of New Theme, and Gustavo Gubel, along with landscape architects Terremoto and developers like Elan Mordoch teaming up with Rios, Clementi, Hale Studios, continue to shape Silver Lake’s built environment in the modernist spirit.

 Silver Lake, CA, is five miles northwest of downtown Los Angeles, CA, just West of Echo Park, East of Los Feliz, South of Atwater, and north of the 101 Freeway.
 It is predominantly divided between the zip codes 90026 and 90039, with part of Sunset Junction in 90029 and parts of Hyperion and Fountain Avenues in 90027.